1Cyan/worktable/Parameter-file.md

-The parameter files specify the input and output directory and format, and controls some behavior and performance of HBT+.
+The parameter file specifies the input and output directory and format, and controls some behavior and performance of HBT+.

 - Examples